GBF measures its impact by quantifying the incremental income or cost savings generated for people from under-served

 Each investee submits quarterly reports to GBF.
 In addition to financial and operational data, these reports include social metrics such as the number of beneficiaries reached, the amount of payments or cost savings generated, and the proportion of payments or cost savings going to the poor.
 When possible, we cross-check self-reported social data against the financial information we receive for soundness, and supplement reports with direct observations from our work with companies.

-GBF’s investees work with supplier networks that average nearly 4,000 micro-suppliers (farmers or artisans) and 300 employees.
+GBF’s investees work with supplier networks more than 4,000 micro-suppliers (farmers or artisans) and 500 employees.

 GBF also conducts occasional supplier-level surveys with clients to better understand the extent of impact on suppliers.
 Through these surveys, we gather demographic information about our clients’ suppliers and workers to establish a baseline data set and implement a process to track changes over time.